Keep your cool - and your cash!

 How long will my appliances be off?

-Central air conditioners will be cycled every 15 minutes on and off in Iowa and Minnesota.
+Central air conditioners will be cycled every 15 minutes on and off in Iowa.
 Wisconsin offers three different cycling options at 50%, 75% and 100%.
 Cycling will take place no longer than six hours in one day.
 Cycling typically occurs Monday through Friday from 1 p.m. to 7 p.m. and never on weekends or holidays.
 Your furnace fan, however, will continue to operate as long as the thermostat fan switch is in the “auto” or “on” position and the thermostat is calling for cooling.

 Water heaters are shut off during the entire control period, not to exceed six hours per day.
 Wisconsin does not offer the water heater option.